syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-popup-annotation.md

 documentation: ug
 ---

-# Working with popup annotations in UWP Pdf Viewer (SfPdfViewer)
+# Working with popup annotations in UWP PDF Viewer (SfPdfViewer)

 PDF Viewer allows you to include popup annotations in a PDF document and provides options to modify or remove the existing popup annotations.